Visiting Ireland at Christmas: A Tourist’s Guide to the Craic

-If you’re visiting Ireland at Christmas, prepare yourself for a holiday season that’s equal parts heart-warming, slightly chaotic, and soaked in rain and good humour.
+If you’re visiting Ireland at Christmas, prepare yourself for a holiday season that’s equal parts heart-warming, slightly chaotic, and soaked in both rain and good humour.

 🎄 Quick Summary: What to Expect When Visiting Ireland at Christmas